Xtigyro/kindadm/README.md

 # deploy-kubernetes-kind

-Create a local one or multi-node K8s cluster preset for development with one command.
+Create and administer a local one or multi-node K8s cluster(s) preset for development with simple interactive commands.

 ## Demo